rethinksoftware/rethink-plaintext-editing/readme.md

-#Assumptions
+# Assumptions

 The text editor MVP is used primarily on laptop/desktop to provide a user friendly way to edit various type of files.
 Functional requirements include the ability to read, edit, and save a file.
 Usability requirements include scrolling.
 Additional features to make it more user friendly such as syntax highlighter, find and replace, and file preview are appreciated but not required.

-#Scope
+# Scope

 Must have:

-- Ability to edit text
+- Ability to edit text - Finished

-- Syntax highlights depends on file type
+- Syntax highlights depends on file type - In Progress

-- Persist to local storage on file change
+- Persist to local storage on file change - Complete, not tested

-- Scrolling
+- Scrolling - Complete

 Nice to have:

-- Occupy full screen
+- Styling Editor - Complete

-- Integration test
+- Integration test - Not Started

-- File Preview
+- File Preview - In Progress, Needs styling to display alongside editor

-- find and replace
+- Find and replace - Not Started

 Not in scope: